rudrapatel/pycuda/README.rst

   allocated in it is also freed.

 * Convenience.
 Abstractions like pycuda.driver.SourceModule and
-  pycuda.gpuarray.GPUArray make CUDA programming even more convenient than with Nvidia's C-based runtime.
+  pycuda.gpuarray.GPUArray makes CUDA programming even more convenient than with Nvidia's C-based runtime.

 * Completeness.
-PyCUDA puts the full power of CUDA's driver API at your disposal, if you wish.
+PyCUDA puts the full power of CUDA's driver API at your disposal if you wish.
 It also includes code for interoperability with OpenGL.

 * Automatic Error Checking.
 All CUDA errors are automatically